sriyogesh94/dcos-docs/1.9/storage/external-storage.md

 **Important:** Refer to the [REX-Ray documentation][11] to learn which versions of Docker are compatible with the REX-Ray volume driver.

-## Create an Application with External Volumes from the DC/OS Web Interface
+## Create an Application with External Volumes from the DC/OS GUI

 1. Click the **Services** tab, then **RUN A SERVICE**.